Serve Your Community as a Criminal Justice Professional

 As crimes become more sophisticated with technology, the demand for criminal justice professionals with advanced skill sets will continue to increase.

-When you earn your online bachelor’s in criminal justice from Utica College, you’ll learn tactics to prevent criminal behavior, as well as catch and rehabilitate offenders.
+When you earn your online bachelor’s in criminal justice from Utica University, you’ll learn tactics to prevent criminal behavior, as well as catch and rehabilitate offenders.
 And, with specialization options in Cyber Criminology and Policy, Homeland Security, Legal Issues in Criminal Justice, Public Policy and Leadership, and White-Collar Crime, plus a general program option, you’ll stand out with targeted expertise based on your career goals.

 Class sizes are kept small, so you can work closely with faculty who are experts in their fields and apply theory in experiential coursework under their guidance.